JulianBirch/cljs-ajax/README.md

 * `:original-text` The response as raw text (if parsing failed)
 * `:is-parse-error` Is true if this is feedback from a parse failure
 * `:parse-error` If the server returned an error, and that then failed to parse, the map contains the error, and this contains the parse failure

+### Contributing

+All pull requests are welcome, but we do ask that any changes come with tests that demonstrate the original problem.
+For this, you'll need to get the test environment working.
+First, you need to install phantom.js somewhere on your path.
+We recommend you download directly from the website [http://phantomjs.org/download.html].
+(Do _not_ give into the temptation of using apt-get on Ubuntu; it installs v1.4 and won't work.)

+After that `lein cljsbuild test` should run the tests.